FExB17/Demo-Issues/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-description: Something is broken
+about: Something is broken
 labels: ["bug"]
 ---

-## Problem
+Problem
 **One clear sentence describing what is broken.**

 ---